bcomnes/old-bret.io/README.md

 The goal here is to create a static website using tools that would make it easy to update.
 I have decided on using Jekyll, for the site generation, and Twitter bootstrap for the HTML/CSS/Framework features.

 I chose Jekyll because of the free web-hosting offered by Github, and because it seemed to be well supported by a large community.
 Twitter bootstrap also has a large community, and offers more than I would ever need in a website.
-The large community is important because it typically there is a lot of discussion about how to use the tools.
+The large community is important because it typically means there is a lot of discussion about how to use the tools.
 As someone not knowing much of anything about making a website, this is important.

 ### Technology goals ###